Rent protection terms

 • The tenant still occupies the property

-• No rent payment has been received directly
+• No rent payment has been received directly by you

 • No other arrangements have been made between you and the tenant